software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 >
 > The student should be able to share their thoughts about a quiz by writing a review.
 For this purpose there could be a separate review page.
 A review has a reviewer's nickname, a rating between 1 and 5 and a review text.
 The student should not be able to review a non-published quiz.
 >
-> The review page should list the added reviews.
+> The review page should list the added reviews and display the number of reviews and the rating average of the quiz.
 Each review should display the information submitted by the student and the date when the review was written.
 It should also be possible for the student to edit and delete reviews in the review page."
 >
 > -- The Product Owner

-After some discussion the Scrum Team planned the following user stories:
+After some discussion the Scrum Team planned the following user stories for the _student dashboard_ application:

 1. {{site.sprint_3_user_story_1}}
 2. {{site.sprint_3_user_story_2}}